open-feature/js-sdk-contrib/libs/providers/flagd/README.md

   }))
 ```

-In the above example, provider expect flag sync service implementation to be available at `localhost:8013` (default host and port).
+In the above example, the provider expects a flag sync service implementation to be available at `localhost:8013` (default host and port).

 ### Supported Events